-The Awards and Recognition Unit at the Office for Academic Affairs began operating in 2020 in an aim to promote academic excellence and place the uniqueness of Technion research at the forefront of the global research arena.
+The Awards and Recognition Unit at the Office for Academic Staff strives to promote academic excellence and enhance Technion's research profile on the global stage.

-The unit works to identify outstanding candidates for national and international awards, assists in preparing submission dossiers for candidates, and submits the dossiers to the relevant award agencies.
+The unit works to identify outstanding candidates for national and international awards, assists in preparing nomination packages, and submits the nominations to the relevant award agencies.

-A database of national and international awards, constantly updated and available to all Technion faculty members, can be found of the Office for Academic Affairs website: /https://segelweb.technion.ac.il/awards.
+A database of national and international awards, constantly updated and available to all

+Technion faculty members, can be found on the Office for Academic Staff website:

+/https://segelweb.technion.ac.il/awards.

-Academic head: Distinguished Prof. Ilan Marek, Assistant to the President of Research Awards
+Academic Leader: Distinguished Prof. Ilan Marek, Chairman of the Technion's President's